patrykpilek/php-for-beginners/README.md

 - [ ] PDO: PHP Data Objects
   - Add a database class and connect to the database using php data objects (PDO)
   - Queries in PDO: Change the index page to use the new database class
+  - Catch database errors using exception and try ... catch blocks
 - [ ] Authentication Using the Database
 - [ ] Class Autoloading
 - [ ] Site Administration